Willgrussell/stream-one-project/README.md

 5. Once **http-server** is installed run ```http-server -c-1```
 6. The project will now run on [localhost](https://127.0.0.1:8080)
 7. Make changes to the code and if you think it belongs in here then just submit a pull request

+## Author
+- This project has been created by William Russell

+## Demo
+- A demo of this project is [stream-one-project](https://willgrussell.github.io/stream-one-project/)